 ^{}I thank Abhijit Banerjee, Esther Duflo, and Tavneet Suri for invaluable advice and feedback.
 I am also grateful to Eric Edmonds, Dan Keniston, Ben Olken, Sandip Sukhtankar, and Rob Townsend for many useful comments.
 This project would not have been possible without the tireless assistance, hard work, and commitment of many employees of Family Bank.
 I am particularly indebted to Victor Keriri Mwangi, Steve Mararo, and Michael Aswani Were.
 I also thank James Vancel and Noreen Makana for superb field management and the IPA field officers for their excellent assistance with the data collection.
 I gratefully acknowledge the financial support of the Russell Sage Foundation (project number 98-09-08), the George and Obie Shultz Fund, MIT's Jameel Poverty Action Lab, the National Science Foundation's Graduate Research Fellowship, and the Yale Savings and Payments Research Fund at Innovations for Poverty Action, sponsored by a grant from the Bill & Melinda Gates Foundation.
+Research activities were approved by Institutional Review Boards at MIT, the Kenya Medical Research Institute, Innovations for Poverty Action Kenya, and Dartmouth College.
 All errors are my own.

-[†]Dartmouth College, JPAL, and BREAD. simone.schaner@dartmouth.edu
+[†]Dartmouth College, JPAL, NBER, and BREAD. simone.schaner@dartmouth.edu